mveteanu/CodeAvenger/_posts/2017-01-09-Add-a-custom-domain-to-a-GitHub-repository.md

+Did you know that you can host your website on GitHub?
+You can do this as simple as creating a GitHub repository.

-This article shows how to add a custom domain purchased via GoDaddy to a GitHub repository.
+This article shows how to add a custom domain purchased via GoDaddy to the GitHub repository that contains the website.

 Purchase a domain from GoDaddy
 ------------------------------

-1. Open an account with http://www.godaddy.com
-Via GoDaddy you can purchase .com, .net, .etc domains.
+1. Open an account with http://www.godaddy.com and purchase a .com, .net, .etc domain.

-2. Search and purchase a domain.
-In our case we'll purchase vmasoft.net
+2. In our case we'll purchase vmasoft.net

 Create the GitHub pages site